kyma-project/kyma/components/central-application-gateway/README.md

 #### Handling ambiguous API definition names

-A combination of `{API_BUNDLE_NAME}` and `{API_DEFINITION_NAME}` which are extracted from an Application CR should be unique for a given application.
+A combination of `{API_BUNDLE_NAME}` and `{API_DEFINITION_NAME}` which are extracted from an Application CR must be unique for a given application.
-Invocation of endpoints with duplicate names will result in a `400 Bad Request` failure.
-In such a case, one of the names must be changed to avoid ambiguity.
+Invocation of endpoints with duplicate names results in a `400 Bad Request` failure.
+In such a case, you must change one of the names to avoid ambiguity.

 ## Development